putyah/putyah/README.md

 - 👋 Hi, I’m @putyah
 - 👀 I’m interested in e-commerce en datascience.
 Based on data I create actions
-- 🌱 I’m currently learning to become Datascientist
+- 🌱 Constanly fiddeling with Python, GBQ and Power BI
 - 📫 How to reach me: Leave an comment below.

 <!---